Skip to Page Content

 10.0 Security and Confidentiality

-In order to assure uniform and secure procedures, the DeSSA shall be administered pursuant to the DeSSA Test Security Manual, as the same, may from time to time be amended hereafter.
+10.1 In order to assure uniform and secure procedures, the DeSSA shall be administered pursuant to the DeSSA Test Security Manual, as DeSSA may, from time to time, be amended.

-10.2 All individuals participating in the administration of any general and alternate assessment shall complete corresponding training and affix their signature to the DeSSA Security Form.
-These individuals include, but are not limited to district superintendents, charter school leaders, District Test Coordinators, School Test Coordinators, school principals, school counselors and teachers.
+10.1.2 All individuals participating in the administration of any general and alternate assessment shall complete corresponding training and affix their signature to the DeSSA Security Form.
+These individuals include district superintendents, charter school leaders, District Test Coordinators, School Test Coordinators, school principals, school counselors, certified teachers, and any non-certified professional or support staff.

-10.3 Violation of the security or confidentiality of any assessment required by the Delaware Code and the Regulations of the Department shall be prohibited.
+10.1.3 Violation of the security or confidentiality of any assessment required by the Delaware Code and Title 14 of the Delaware Administrative Code shall be prohibited.

-10.5.1 School Test Coordinators shall report any questionable situations to the District Test Coordinators immediately.
+10.2.1 School Test Coordinators shall report any potential test security incidents to the District Test Coordinators immediately following procedures established by the Department.

-10.5.2 District Test Coordinators, and School Test Coordinators shall report all situations immediately to the State Director of the Office of Assessment.
+10.2.2 District Test Coordinators shall report all potential test security incidents immediately to the State Director of the Office of Assessment following procedures established by the Department.

-10.5.2.1 Within 5 working days of the incident the District Test Coordinator or School Test Coordinator shall file a written report with the State Director of the Office of Assessment that includes the sequence of events leading up to the situation, statements by everyone interviewed, and any action either disciplinary or procedural, taken by the district or charter school.
+10.2.2.1 Within 5 working days of the incident the District Test Coordinator shall file a written report with the State Director of the Office of Assessment that includes the sequence of events leading up to the situation, statements by everyone interviewed, and any action either disciplinary or procedural, taken by the district or charter school.

-10.5.2.2 Following a review of the report by the State Director of the Office of Assessment and the Chief Accountability and Performance Officer, an investigator from the Department will be assigned to verify the district or charter school report.
+10.2.2.2 Following a review of the report by the State Director of the Office of Assessment and the Associate Secretary, an investigator from the Department may be assigned to verify the district or charter school report.

-10.5.2.3 Within 20 working days of the receipt of the report from the District Test Coordinator or the School Test Coordinator, the assigned investigator shall meet with the district or charter school personnel involved in the alleged violation.
-The meeting will be scheduled through the School or District Test Coordinators and the investigator shall be provided access to all parties involved and to any witnesses.
+10.2.2.3 The assigned investigator shall meet with the district or charter school personnel involved in the alleged violation.
+The meeting will be scheduled through the District Test Coordinators, and the investigator shall be provided access to all parties involved and to any witnesses.
+The assigned investigator will investigate with due diligence towards timely resolution.

 10 DE Reg.
 676 (10/01/06)